-Radical Mother is a music project that combines contemporary multi-vocal singing, improvisation, electronic sound, poetic and verbatim text.
+Radical Mother was a music project that combined contemporary multi-vocal singing, improvisation, electronic sound, poetic, and verbatim text.

-It combines climate research, environmental philosophy, singing and sound, together with input from its audience, to build a fierce manifesto in answer to the crisis in our natural world.
-At the heart of the project is the concept of kinship and parenthood.
-Can we extend our understanding of those human experiences beyond immediate family, species and gender norms, and build a more just future society for each other and our biosphere?
+It combined climate research, environmental philosophy, singing, and sound, together with input from its audience, to build a fierce manifesto in answer to the crisis in our natural world.
+At the heart of the project was the concept of kinship and parenthood.
+Can we extend our understanding of those human experiences beyond immediate family, species, and gender norms, and build a more just future society for each other and our biosphere?

-The project constructs a future facing landscape of social thinking and feeling, through performance, writing, conversation, activism, street singing, composition and provocation.
+The project constructed a future-facing landscape of social thinking and feeling, through performance, writing, conversation, activism, street singing, composition, and provocation.

-The ideas for the work are founded on Melanie’s ongoing explorations in ecology, feminism and the future.
-She fuses her highly-skilled approach to theatre making with contemporary theories of compassion and community from philosophy (Timothy Morton), political theory (William Ophuls), eco-feminism (Donna Harraway), ecology (Dark Mountain) and climate change research.
-Melanie is collaborating with environmental psychologist Dr. Stuart Capstick (Cardiff University) on the project, who studies human behaviour in relation to climate change.
+The ideas for the work were founded on Melanie’s ongoing explorations in ecology, feminism, and the future.
+She fused her highly-skilled approach to theatre-making with contemporary theories of compassion and community from philosophy (Timothy Morton), political theory (William Ophuls), eco-feminism (Donna Harraway), ecology (Dark Mountain), and climate change research.
+Melanie collaborated with environmental psychologist Dr. Stuart Capstick (Cardiff University) on the project, who studied human behaviour in relation to climate change.

-The project appeared at Pulse Festival and Coastal Currents Festival in 2018, and Latitude Festival 2019.
+The project appeared at Pulse Festival and Coastal Currents Festival in 2018, Latitude Festival 2019, and TEDx Bristol in 2019.